 Why you shouldn’t just deal with that nagging pain

 For most people, back pain will come and go.
-However, what many people don’t realize is that the underlying problem of poor joint movement, core weakness, and poor muscle coordination, will set them up for a future back injury, which can be significantly worse.
+However, what many people don’t realize is that the underlying problem of poor joint movement, core weakness, and poor muscle coordination.
+It will set them up for a future back injury, which can be significantly worse.

 Back pain and sciatica are both completely treatable through physical therapy.
 Your physical therapist creates a specific treatment plan for you that is dependent upon your diagnosis.
 The early stages of your physical therapy treatment focuses on quick pain relief.